wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 WVD is a desktop and app virtualization service that runs on-premises and in Azure.
 This unit focuses on the Azure deployments, which:

 - Provide virtualization infrastructure as a managed service.

-- Mangement of VMs deployed in your Azure subscription.
+- Management of VMs deployed in your Azure subscription.
 - Azure AD is use to manage the identity services.
 - Existing tools such as Microsoft Intune or System Center Configuration Manager are supported.

 The following image is a typical enterprise deployment architecture diagram that depicts the various components.

 :::image type="content" source="../media/2-wvd-at-scale.png" alt-text="Typical scaled-out WVD deployment that consists of on-premises AD DS, endpoint systems, synchronization to Azure AD using Azure AD Connect, and a Network Gateway for Express Route to Azure.
 In Azure, the WVD deployment has single-session and multiple-session host pools, Azure files for storage, and the WVD Control Plane." border=“false":::